-While no one can tell you what will happen, as a buyers agency we are quickly starting to learn some important lessons about the types of property we might want to be invested in the future.
+While no one can tell you what will happen, as a buyers agency in Brisbane we are quickly starting to learn some important lessons about the types of property we might want to be invested in the future.

 With the economy being effectively shut down for many industries and sectors, we’ve already seen huge amounts of job losses, particularly in hospitality and tourism.
 And one of the main takeaways for property investors has been the quality of your tenants.

 As we’ve seen, with the Government imposing a moratorium on evictions for six months, if your property is currently tenanted with someone who works in hospitality for example, you could find yourself in a tricky situation.

 Clearly, some of the outer suburbs and lower socio-economic areas are going to be impacted most of all – both through the loss of income and jobs.
 But we also have to consider these impacts in other types of areas.

 I’ve always been a strong proponent of investing in blue-chip suburbs.
 These locations will always experience high demand and strong long term growth.
 The eastern suburbs of Sydney is a great example.

 And for the most part, these areas are going to provide far more financially stable people who are wanting to live there.
 However, for the first time in decades, we are now being forced to better consider who our future tenant might be in even those areas.

 Bondi Beach is a perfect example.
 Bondi is attractive to a range of people, from professionals to young families, but there is a big portion of that suburb that is investor-owned and rented to the likes of international travellers, backpackers and even students.